Pros and Cons of Online Mental Health Courses

 • Build accountability with classmates or mentors.

-• Manage time with digital tools like Trello or Google Calendar.
+• Manage your time with digital tools like Trello or Google Calendar.

 • Engage actively in online discussions and webinars.